Monolith3D/Monolith_Gantry/UserMods/WolfKnifeLaserBacon/3030_Monolith/Standard Monolith Assemblies/Sheet Metal Files/README.md

 You can find me in the **[Monolith Discord](https://discord.gg/monolith3d)** or in the dedicated **[3030 Monolith Development Thread](https://discord.com/channels/1227971059764953230/1537888786921427094)**.

 I’m happy to help clarify file requirements, ordering details, assembly questions, or anything else that comes up during your build.

-Dont be shy, your question may prompt an addition to this readme and a nice soeciap thanks add to the main readme!
+**Don’t be shy — your question may prompt an addition to this README and earn you a nice special thanks in the main README!**